ogozuacik/d3-discriminative-drift-detector-concept-drift/README.md

 ## Implementation of D3 in river package

 D3 is now supported in **river** which is a merger between creme and scikit-multiflow.
 It is one of the most comprehensive python library for doing machine learning on streaming data.
-Right, now D3 is not included in the package, but you can download and install the development version of the package to access D3.
+Right now, D3 is not included in the package, but you can download and install the development version of the package to access D3.

 For more details on river: https://riverml.xyz/latest/

+Forked version of river having D3: https://github.com/ogozuacik/river

 **Installing development version of river which includes D3.**